The Ford

 pedals.
 There was no separate clutch pedal.

-The middle pedal was used to engage reverse gear, and
+The middle pedal was used to

-the right pedal operated the transmission brake.
-The
+engage reverse gear, and the right pedal operated the

-floor lever also controlled the parking brake, which was
+transmission brake.
+The floor lever also controlled the

-activated by pulling the lever all the way back.
-This
+parking brake, which was activated by pulling the lever

-doubled as an emergency brake.
+all the way back.
+This doubled as an emergency brake.

-Although it was uncommon, the drive bands could fall
+Although it was uncommon, the

-out of adjustment, allowing the car to creep,
+drive bands could fall out of adjustment, allowing the

-particularly when cold, adding another hazard to
+car to creep, particularly when cold, adding another

-engine could be forced backward while still holding the
+the engine could be forced backward while still holding

-crank as the car crept forward, although it was
+the crank as the car crept forward, although it was

 nominally in neutral.
 As the car utilized a wet clutch,